- Directed By: John Crowley

 WB did support The Goldfinch with a solid marketing campaign and spent $13.64 million on TV ads (as per iSpotTV) — and after other distribution expenses and promotional costs, the domestic P&A was at least $35M.
 It bowed against another rare movies these days targeting adults Hustlers, which unlike this picture landed strong reviews.

 The Goldfinch was dead on arrival with $2,679,027 — placing #8 for the weekend led by WB’s holdover It: Chapter Two.
 It was the 6th worst opening ever for a movie released in over 2,500 theaters.
 After the opening numbers came in, Jeff Goldstein, WB president of domestic distribution said “I think the audience wasn’t interested in seeing this literary work on-screen.”
 Well, obviously.
-The Goldfinch plummeted 71.6% to $760,014 in its second frame.
-More as the domestic run continues…
+The Goldfinch plummeted 71.6% to $760,014 in its second frame and the domestic run closed with $5,332,621.

 Overseas markets are set to open throughout October, though it’s unlikely after the poor stateside response that WB would waste much more capital on this stinker with a big ad push.
 The Goldfinch has opened in 13 markets and has pulled in just under $1M.
 More as the offshore numbers come in…